iCliniq Logo

 Conclusion:

-Staying off foot odor begins with maintaining proper hygiene by washing the feet regularly and drying them thoroughly, keeping the toenails short and clean.
-Even the shoes and socks one wears can make a difference in fighting off the foot odor.
+Staying away from foot odor begins with proper hygiene: washing the feet regularly, drying them thoroughly, and keeping the toenails short and clean.
+Even the shoes and socks one wears can make a difference in fighting off foot odor.
 Diabetic patients should take special care of their feet.
-Making foot care a part of a regular hygiene routine is one key to wave off the bad odor.
+Making foot care a part of a regular hygiene routine is one key to waving off the bad odor.
 Home treatments are usually easy and effective.

 Frequently Asked Questions